NoriSte/ui-testing-best-practices/README.md

 ## ![✔] 1.1 Component tests vs (UI) Integration tests vs E2E tests

 **TL;DR:** Identifying the test types is the starting point to understand and master all the UI testing strategies, the tools, and the pro/cons of them.
-UI Integration tests are the most effective ones (you are going to love them), E2E tests give you the highest confidence, and Component tests allow you to test the units of the UI in isolation.
+UI integration tests are the most effective ones (you are going to love them), E2E tests give you the highest confidence, and Component tests allow you to test the units of the UI in isolation.

 **Otherwise:** You end up writing a lot of E2E tests without leveraging other simpler kind of tests.
 E2E tests are the most confident type of tests but even the hardest, slowest and most brittle ones.